zalatar242/CoverMax-DeFi/PROTOCOL.md

 ## Protocol Overview

-CoverMax DeFi is a decentralized insurance protocol that implements a three-tranche risk allocation system for DeFi lending.
-The protocol allows users to deposit USDC and receive three different types of risk tranches, which are then deployed across multiple lending platforms.
+CoverMax DeFi is a decentralized insurance protocol that implements a two-tranche risk allocation system for DeFi lending.
+The protocol allows users to deposit USDC and receive two different types of risk tranches, which are then deployed across multiple lending platforms.
 This innovative approach provides users with different risk-reward profiles while maximizing capital efficiency.

 ## Core Components